FrankDocu/Lichess-Development-Onboarding/translation_context.md

 enter/exit variation=Is a part of shortcuts desctiption.

-or=An article for different pages of the project.

 keyYouCanDrawArrowsCirclesAndScrollToMove=Is a description of a shortcut which appears when hovering the *Keyboard Shortcuts* sign under the chess board.

 Average centipawn loss=A paragraph in insights which appears under some graphs.